 Step 5: Apply to Your Face

-Use gentle upward motions to apply the moisturizer starting from the center of your face.
+Gently massage your moisturizer onto your skin using upward strokes, starting from the center of your face and moving outward.
 Work your way outwards, ensuring even coverage.
 Be sure to pay extra attention to areas that are drier, such as your cheeks and forehead.

 However, avoid the delicate eye area unless you use a designated eye cream.